Surface Code Logical Error Rate Calculator

 | pL | Logical error rate per effective round | Falls rapidly with larger d when p is below threshold |

-A widely used empirical approximation for the planar surface code logical error rate in the below-threshold regime is shown below.
+The surface-code formula used on this page is a widely used empirical approximation for the planar logical error rate in the below-threshold regime.
 The exact constants are not universal, but this form captures the basic intuition that the logical failure rate falls very quickly with distance when the physical error rate is comfortably smaller than the threshold.

-For qubit overhead, the calculator uses a familiar patch-level rule of thumb:
+For qubit overhead in a surface-code patch, the calculator uses a familiar rule of thumb:

 If you provide a target logical error rate pL,target, the same scaling law can be inverted to estimate a distance requirement.
 In plain language, the target asks how many extra distance steps you need before the empirical suppression law pushes the logical failure rate low enough for your application.